approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 Open the browser developer tools and check if you can see any errors in the console.

-If you find errors related with the `app.js` file then fix them and retry again, but always remember to refresh the browser with `ctrl + F5` when updating Javascript.
+If you find errors related with the `app.js` file then fix them and try again, but always remember to refresh the browser with `ctrl + F5` after updating Javascript files.

 ### Google reCAPTCHA Script